Refuse Fascism: Views

 Refuse Fascism organizes around issues affecting groups including Muslims, women, LGBTQ people, black and Latino people, children and the elderly.
 In August 2017, Refuse Fascism organizers identified themselves as anti-fascists but differentiated themselves from "Antifa".
 They also distinguished themselves from other groups opposed to Donald Trump such as the Indivisible movement, which engage in electoral politics.

-In January 2017, prior to Trump's inauguration, Refuse Fascism member Ted Sirota argued that Trump exhibited fascist "character traits", and argued that the most dangerous aspect of Trump's presidency would be the alliance "between his unbridled capitalism and the Christian fascism of [Vice President] Mike Pence".
+In January 2017, prior to Trump's inauguration, Refuse Fascism member Ted Sirota argued that Trump exhibited fascist "character traits", and argued that the most dangerous aspect of Trump's current presidency would be the alliance "between his unbridled capitalism and the Christian fascism of [Vice President] Mike Pence".

 The group advocates Trump's removal from office by constitutional methods (including the Twenty-fifth Amendment) and identifies the Arab Spring and the protests leading to the impeachment of former President of South Korea Park Geun-hye in March 2017 as evidence of the effectiveness of protests.
 Members share a disbelief in the ability of the Democratic Party's capacity to stop Trump and a commitment to direct action.
 Refuse Fascism member Rafael Kadaris said in July 2017: "There's a lot of people hoping that Democrats somehow intervene or one of these investigations.
 The idea we that we can rely on people in the FBI or Democratic party is a dangerous illusion."